Ambani bomb scare probe: Delhi govt seeks report regarding seizure of mobile phone from Tihar Jail | Law-Order

-The Delhi government has sought a report from the director-general of Delhi Prisons regarding the seizure of a mobile phone from Tihar Jail after police approached prison authorities in connection with the Mukesh Ambani bomb scare probe.
+The Delhi government has sought a report from the director general of Delhi Prisons regarding the seizure of a mobile phone from Tihar Jail, after the police approached jail authorities in connection with the Mukesh Ambani bomb scare probe.

 Tihar Jail authorities have seized a mobile phone which is suspected to have been used for operating a Telegram channel used to claim responsibility for terror acts/ threats, the Delhi Police said on Friday.